Best of Cabo San Lucas – Mexico’s Baja California Peninsula

 Many reasons!
 It’s crazy to think I can fly from Minneapolis during the freezing cold winter and in 4 hours be in sunny Cabo San Lucas.
 This year it was a 100 degree swing from -20 degrees to 80 and sunny.

 Everytime I check into my hotel at Pueblo Bonito Los Cabos and walk through the lobby to see views of Land’s End (El Arco) it never gets old.

-I come to Cabo to escape the Minnesota winter and relax around the pool or take a dip in the ocean.
-If you get bored there are plenty of activities like sailing, boating, golfing, water sports, sportfishing, surfing, desert ATV rides and much more.
+I come to Cabo to escape the Minnesota winter and relax around the pool or take a dip in the Sea of Cortez.
+If you get bored there are plenty of activities like sailing, boating, golfing, water sports, sportfishing, surfing, desert ATV rides and much, much more.